The Epstein List

 Our Mission

-This site offers a detailed history of Epstein Island and lists the high-profile, wealthy, influential, and celebrity individuals who have appeared on various travel logs as guests who visited Jeffrey Epstein's private island.
+This site provides a comprehensive history of Epstein Island, also known as Little Saint James, and documents the high-profile, wealthy, influential, and celebrity individuals who have appeared in various travel logs as guests visiting Jeffrey Epstein's private island.
+With the recent DOJ Epstein release, more information about these visitors may come to light. *This site makes no claims about these visitors' activity while there or any potentially criminal conduct.

 COMING SOON: NEW ATTENDEE LIST AND CRIMINAL DOCUMENTS